kruthof/kruthof.github.io/_pages/about.md

 ## Research Perspective

 A broader theme in my work is that financial markets provide a powerful empirical setting for studying information processing.
-Prices—and especially option prices—can reveal how information is incorporated across channels and under different uncertainty regimes.
+Prices can reveal how information is incorporated across channels and under different uncertainty regimes.

 I therefore use markets not only as outcomes of interest, but also as observables of `interpretation`, `attention`, and `belief formation`.